jhmazur/jhmazur.github.io/index.md

 ## Microeconometrics

-**Module Description**: _The module focuses on applying Event History Analysis based on registrydata to solve socioeconomic problems.
-The student is introduced to different survival analysis models and taught to apply these with the use of SAS.
+**Module Description**: _The module focuses on applying Event History Analysis based on registry data to solve socioeconomic problems.
+The student is introduced to different survival analysis models and taught to apply these with the use of SAS._

 - [5-day exam](/pdf/microeconometrics.pdf)